-Johnson College Physical Therapist Assistant Program Student Drug Testing Acknowledgement Form

-Clinical facilities will require a drug-screening test to be performed on any student prior to entering their facility.
-Depending on your clinical assignment and the individual facility policies, you may be required to participate in a drug screening process.
-Please be advised that drug screenings will be requested of students at the beginning of each assignment and/or randomly throughout the clinical experience at the student's expense.

-Any student that is terminated from their clinical site by the hospital/clinic officials due to alcohol or drug use will be immediately dismissed from the program.
+Johnson College Physical Therapist Assistant Program Student Drug Testing Acknowledgement Form to be performed on any student prior to entering their d the individual facility policies, you may be required to dvised that drug screenings will be requested of students at throughout the clinical experience at the student's expense. site by the hospital/clinic officials due to alcohol or drug m.